Split (TV series): Second Season

-The season begins in an event that occurred 1,000 years prior season 2 in the Woods of Green.
-Ardak, is fighting against Lilth the queen of the demons.
-Lilth is stabbed in her heart by Ardak's Sword and is killed, so all of Lilth's demons vanish.
-Ardak is letting Lilth's Servant to run away and the Servant revealed to be Dima.
+The season begins with an event that occurred 1,000 years prior to season 2 in the Woods of Green.
+Ardak fights Lilth, the queen of the demons, and stabs her in the heart with his sword.
+Once she's killed, all of her demons vanish.
+Ardak permits letting Lilth's Servant to flee; the Servant is revealed to be Dima.

-1,000 years later, a new School year is starting in green high, Ella decides not to move to Ardak's Tabernacle, and wants live her life like a normal teenager, the situation causes clashes between her and Leo.
-Meanwhile, Dima discovered the body of Lilth in the fountain's cave and discovers the cave is full with demons eggs. during an earthquake one of the eggs hatches and the demon who was inside of it flees away. the target of the demons is to draw vampires' souls create a stone out of it and bring it to their queen so she could create new demons. soon after the demon flees from the cave he arrives to Green high, there he draws a vampire's soul which enrolled as a student at the school (demons automatically draws vampires' souls when a vampire is near them) and takes over his identity. from now on the name of the demon is Adam.
-Adam is not aware of the fact that he is a demon and he doesn't know how to control his powers.
+1,000 years later, a new School year is starting in Green High.
+Ella decides not to move to Ardak's Tabernacle, and wants live her life like a normal teenager.
+The situation causes clashes between her and Leo.
+Meanwhile, Dima discovers the body of Lilth in the fountain's cave and also discovers the cave is full of demons eggs.
+During an earthquake, one of the eggs hatches and the newly-born demon flees.
+The target of the demons is to draw vampires' souls, create a stone out of it, and bring it to their queen so she can create new demons.

+Soon after the demon flees from the cave, he arrives to Green High, there he draws a vampire's soul which enrolled as a student at the school (demons automatically draw vampires' souls when a vampire is near them) and takes over his identity.
+From that point forward, the name of the demon is Adam.
+Adam is not aware of the fact that he is a demon and doesn't know how to control his powers.
 Adam first meets Ella when he tries to attack her and he discovered he can not do so when she's around.

 Ella gets a premonition in which she brings Adam back to life, which later revealed to be an initiative by Dima, who realizes he could bring Lilith back to life with the help of Ella.
-Dima's soul is poisoned and Adam which draw it by Dima's demand, dies.
-Dima is calling Ella to the Cave and she brings Adam back to life.
+Dima's soul is poisoned, and Adam, who draws it by Dima's demand, dies.
+Dima summons Ella to the Cave and she brings Adam back to life.
 Ella feels there is something different in Adam and takes him under her wing, while trying to figure out what creature he actually is.
-Dima demands that Adam ingratiate himself with Ella, so when the time comes he'll ask her to use her powers to revive Lilth- if this won't be done, Adam will die.
+Dima demands that Adam ingratiate himself with Ella, so when the time comes he'll ask her to use her powers to revive Lilth.
+If Ella won't do this, Adam will die.